Klipper3d/klipper/docs/G-Codes.md

 transformations.
 If an axis is not specified then it will default to the position that the head was last commanded to.
 Setting an incorrect or invalid position may lead to internal software errors.
 Use the CLEAR parameter to forget the homing state for the given axes.
+Note that CLEAR will not override the previous functionality; if an axis is not specified to CLEAR it will have its kinematic position set as per above.
 This command may invalidate future boundary checks; issue a G28 afterwards to reset the kinematics.

 ### [gcode]